rohan-dhar/vectr.js/README.md

 <li>
 <h4><code>.rotateTo()</code></h4>
 Rotates the Vectr to the specified angle from the X axis.
+Is chainable.

 <h5>Parameters</h5>
 <code>.rotateTo(angle, deg, new)</code>